codein/poc/datacamp/Applying logistic regression and SVM.md

 ```

 ### This exercise tests:
-Is the learner able to avoid using a complex classifier given two models LogisticRegression and SVC fitted on same dataset.
-SVC models has inferior testing accuracy, but has higher training accuracy.
+Is the learner able to avoid using a complex classifier given two models LogisticRegression and SVC, which are fitted on same dataset.

+Additionally SVC model has inferior testing accuracy, but has higher training accuracy.

 ## Ex #3 [BlanksChallenge]
 ### Question:
-Fill in the correct function from scikit-learn to get
+Fill in the correct function from scikit-learn to calculate Training accuracy
 ```
 from sklearn import datasets
 from sklearn.model_selection import train_test_split